 Today, scammers sit back in their arm chairs in their air-conditioned offices and sip espressos all day long while their scams are being peddled automatically online on professionally designed websites that process their illicit sales using software they bought from someone else.
 They advertise on social media sites (carefully disguising any hint of illegality, of course) and reach millions of potential victims in an instant.
 And to cover up their tracks they’ll register their companies on distant island micro-countries that you probably have never heard of while their employees are actually working out of call centers located somewhere else.

 Actually, there is someone to call.
-Headquartered in New York, MyChargeBack is an international fund recovery firm that has enabled clients from over 100 countries get back millions of dollars they lost to online scammers.
+MyChargeBack is an international fund recovery firm that has enabled clients from over 100 countries get back millions of dollars they lost to online scammers.
 The company offers a number of different chargeback strategies that cover all scenarios.
 And if you’re not sure if you were scammed or not, initial consultations are provided free of charge.

 If you want to catch the scammer and make him pay, contact MyChargeBack.
-They know how to do it.
+We know how to do it.